-Rhode Island S2734 mandates landlords renting shoreline property to inform tenants about public shoreline access rights in writing before the tenancy.
+Rhode Island S2734 mandates landlords of shoreline property to inform tenants about public access rights before tenancy begins.

-Rhode Island S2734 amends the Residential Landlord and Tenant Act to require landlords renting shoreline property to provide tenants with a written disclosure about public shoreline access rights before the tenancy starts.
-This disclosure must include details about the public's right to access the shoreline, any known public rights-of-way, and advice to contact relevant authorities or organizations for further information.
+Rhode Island S2734 amends the Residential Landlord and Tenant Act to require landlords of shoreline property to provide tenants with a written disclosure about public shoreline access rights before the tenancy starts.
+This disclosure must include information about the public's rights to access the shoreline, any known public rights-of-way, and advice to contact relevant authorities or organizations for further details.
 The disclosure can be part of the rental agreement or a separate notice.
+This act aims to ensure tenants are aware of their rights regarding public access to shoreline property.

 Included in complete analysis